NAL-i5K/genomics-workspace/sphinx_doc/setup_guide_macos.rst

    <user>      :  the name of the user doing a set up.
    <user-home> :  the user's home directory, e.g., /home/<user>
-   <app-home>  :  the root directory of the i5K application, e.g., /app/local/i5k
-   <virt-env>  :  the root directory of the virtualenv this set up creates.
-   <git-home>  :  the directory containing the genomics-workspace, e.g. <user-home>/git
+   <git-home>  :  the directory containing the genomics-workspace, and `.git/` folder for `git` will be there.

 Project Applications
 --------------------